makyo/writing/work/claw17/disappearance/index.md

 And then there's Aurora.

-We've only talked once or twice, in earnest, her voice familiar and quiet.
+We've only talked once or twice in earnest, her voice familiar and quiet, but I watch her every day.
 She has a table all but reserved in the corner of Starry Night, furthest from the door but right in the elbow of two of those ridiculous single-pane windows.
 To her left, one window looks out over the parking lot and, across the street, the parking lot of the market.
 In front of her, three trees that have been planted too close to each other, forming a tiny grove between Starry Night and the back fence.

 She wafts in around six thirty and orders a latte, a soda water, and a pot of hot water for her and one of the teabags riding shotgun in her jacket pocket.
 If her table isn't free, she'll sip her latte at the bar until it is, and then set up camp.